128technology/docs/docs/cli_reference.md

 - **capture-filter**    The capture-filter to remove (Uses BPF syntax)

 #### Description
-Creates a capture-filter (following wireshark's capture filter syntax) which is enabled on the target node.
+Creates a capture-filter using BPF syntax (as used in wireshark) on the target interface.

 #### Example
 ```